mrocklin/cmsc15200/index.md

 Announcements
 -------------

+* It is no longer necessary to submit a printout of the helloworld.exe file

 * Please answer a basic form about your background [here](tips/entry-form.html)

 * This webpage is under construction.
 Much of the information here is from